Python-PyQt/PyQt6-Docs/descriptions/QtGui/QGuiApplication-setHighDpiScaleFactorRoundingPolicy-f.rst

 This function must be called before creating the application object.
 The :sip:ref:`~PyQt6.QtGui.QGuiApplication.highDpiScaleFactorRoundingPolicy` accessor will reflect the environment, if set.

-The default value is Qt::HighDpiScaleFactorRoundingPolicy::PassThrough.
+The default value is :sip:ref:`~PyQt6.QtCore.Qt.HighDpiScaleFactorRoundingPolicy.PassThrough`.

 .. seealso:: :sip:ref:`~PyQt6.QtGui.QGuiApplication.highDpiScaleFactorRoundingPolicy`.